NJAU-CDSIC/DCPR_V1.0/README.md

 # **DCPR** Code Repository

 This is a repository to deposit the code and data for **DCPR** model.
+DCPR is a deep learning framework for circadian phase reconstruction.
 ---

 The folders in the DCPR repository: